spacetimeengineer/spacetimeengine/README.md

 Suggested Use
 =============
-If you are a student or researcher and find yourself reading a publication based in General Relativity which provides metric solutions then this utility can be used for working out the curvature coefficients which associate with the solution.
-This can be a helpful utility as you read through the literature since you will be able to cross reference the information provided by the literature with the values the spacetimeengine provides (This is why I developed it originally).
-Also this utility can be used for error checking.
+If you are a student or researcher, and you find yourself reading a publication based in General Relativity which provides metric solutions, then this utility can be used for working out the curvature coefficients which associate with the solution provided by the user.
+This can be a helpful utility as you read through the literature because you will be able to cross-reference the information provided by the literature with the values the spacetimeengine provides (this is why I developed it originally).
+More commonly, this utility can be used for error checking.

 [Metric Tensor](https://en.wikipedia.org/wiki/Metric_tensor)
 ===============